This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Well, my mate couldn’t resist and buy one coupon book “as a souvenir”.
 The moment girls got money in their hands, they happily departed and went to find another customer.
 I felt we have been just scammed.
 Later we found out this is not the case, fortunately.

-When going through the park, we understood what bartender said last night about the Ukrainian tradition of spending holidays doing a picnic.
-The whole park was crowded with groups sitting, eating and grilling.
+When going through the park, we understood what the bartender said last night about the Ukrainian tradition of spending holidays doing a picnic.
+The whole park was crowded with groups sitting, eating, and grilling.
 It was nice to see tight-knit groups, that spend time together.

 The moment we saw rainclouds on the horizon.
 We decided to make a u-turn and go back to the hotel, just in case.
 Our assumptions were correct.
 Few minutes after our return, it started to rain hard.

 When it stopped hours later, after some grocery shopping and doing nada, we went out to the city center.
 To our surprise streets were almost empty.
 There was no nightlife what so ever.
 My mates couldn’t believe me, that Ukrainians don’t celebrate holidays on the streets, but privately at home.
 I was right again.